warren-bank/fork-Xanado/doc/README.md

 ```
 $ docker run -p9093:9093 xword
 ```
-will run the image, mapping `localhost` port 9093 to port 9093 on the docker image
+will run the image, mapping `localhost` port 9093 to port 9093 on the docker image.
+The docker image is automatically built when a new version is checked in to github.

 ## Ideas